syncfusion-content/blazor-docs/blazor/dropdown-list/multicolumn.md

 documentation: ug
 ---

-# Multicolumn Dropdown List
+# Multicolumn in Dropdown List

 You can provide 2 or more columns in the popup by providing the class name “e-multi-column” and the column will be aligned as like grid.
 CssClass property is used to get the output as proper alignment.

-[itemTemplate](https://blazor.syncfusion.com/documentation/dropdown-list/templates#item-template) – Using item template, you can add the columns in the popup.
+[`itemTemplate`](https://blazor.syncfusion.com/documentation/dropdown-list/templates#item-template) – Using item template, you can add the columns in the popup.
-[valueTemplate](https://blazor.syncfusion.com/documentation/dropdown-list/templates#value-template) – Using value template, you can display the value of which columns to be updated.
+[`valueTemplate`](https://blazor.syncfusion.com/documentation/dropdown-list/templates#value-template) – Using value template, you can display the value of which columns to be updated.

 {% highlight cshtml %}